cfiebach/Python_For_Psychologists_25-26/lecture/experiments/experiments.md

 ### Introduction to PsychoPy - I

-Most of us already conducted or at watched or help conduct an experiment.
-However, there's a fair number of different software options and tools out there, which mostly depends on the computational infrastructure at hand, but also on what people have the experience and skills to master.
+Most of us already conducted or at least watched or helped conduct an experiment.
+However, there's a fair number of different software options and tools out there, which mostly depends on the computational infrastructure at hand, but also on what people have the experience and skills to master - or simply what they used to use in the past.
+Often, these other solutions are not `open source` but paid software.

 That being said: We'll quickly discuss some tools to conduct experiments and work out if we can actually use `python` based resources in this context with a clear conscience or if you're better off by defaulting to paid software packages.